-Ousted Pakistani PM Sharif gets jail sentence in absentia ahead of polls
+Ousted Pakistani PM Sharif gets 10-year jail term ahead of polls

 But he has kept de facto control of the Pakistan Muslim League-Nawaz (PML-N) party that he founded.

-The decision against the Sharifs comes at a time of intensifying suspicion of military meddling in politics ahead of the polls, as well as media complaints that the press is being muzzled.
+The decision comes at a time of growing suspicion of military meddling in politics ahead of the polls, as well as media complaints of being muzzled.

-Sharif had denounced the court proceedings against him as politically motivated and a judicial witch-hunt, often suggesting the hidden hand of the military was to blame.
+Sharif had denounced the court proceedings against him as politically motivated and a judicial witch-hunt, often suggesting the military was to blame.

-“Justice has been massacred,” Maryam’s husband Safdar said after the verdict was announced.
+“Justice has been massacred,” Maryam’s husband Safdar said after the verdict.

-The military, which has ruled the nuclear-armed country for almost half its history, denies involvement in civilian politics.
+Pakistan’s military, which has ruled the nuclear-armed country for almost half its history, denies involvement in civilian politics.
 But the military ended Sharif’s second stint in power in 1999 in a bloodless coup.

 Sharif has a history of conflict with the military even though his political career was initially nurtured by military dictator Zia ul-Haq in the 1980s.

-He fell out with powerful generals once he ascended to power a decade later, and their relations were fraught after Sharif returned as premier in 2013, partly because he challenged the military over control of foreign policy, which the generals have traditionally seen as their domain.
+He fell out with powerful generals once he ascended to power a decade later, and relations became fraught after his return as premier in 2013, partly because he challenged the military over foreign policy, which the generals traditionally considered their domain.

-Sharif has argued that the military, in cahoots with top members of the judiciary, has used cases against him and party members to tip the scales in favor of cricketer-turned-politician Imran Khan in the run-up to the election.
+Sharif has argued that the military, in cahoots with top judges, has used cases against him and party members to tip the scales in favor of cricketer-turned-politician Imran Khan ahead of the election.

 Khan is running on a socially conservative, anti-corruption platform.
-He denies colluding with the military establishment and praises the disqualifications and prosecutions of PML-N figures as a long-needed crackdown on graft.
+He denies colluding with the military and praises the disqualifications and prosecutions of PML-N figures as a long-needed crackdown on graft.

 Khan was a driving force behind Sharif’s downfall, seizing on the 2016 Panama Papers’ revelations that the then-prime minister’s family had bought the London apartments using offshore companies.

-The Supreme Court agreed to investigate the Sharif family’s finances after Khan threatened paralysing street demonstrations to protest graft.
+The Supreme Court agreed to investigate the Sharif family’s finances after Khan threatened street demonstrations to protest graft.

+“I thank God that for the first time in history a powerful (person) has been sentenced by the justice system in Pakistan,” Khan told a rally after the verdict.
+“Now big plunderers will not come to power, but will go to jail.”